Marion W. La Follette: State Assembly

-Post Legislature
+Post legislature

 La Follette moved to Newport Beach where her two sons lived.
 John Travis died in 1990 and she returned to public life in 1992, moving to Thousand Oaks to run for state senate.

-State Senate race
+State senate race

 The 19th State Senate District was being vacated by GOP stalwart Ed Davis, who had decided to retire.
 Davis, a former Los Angeles Police Chief, didn't much like the declared candidate for the seat, state assemblywoman Cathie Wright (whom he dubbed "The peroxide princess of Simi Valley"), so he openly recruited La Follette to run in the GOP primary (a decision Wright said was "out of spite").
 Despite Davis' considerable backing, however, La Follette lost to Wright 38% to 33%.

-Later years
+Later life and death

 After her election loss, La Follette moved back to Newport Beach.
 She was subsequently appointed to the Orange County Fair Board by Governor Pete Wilson.
-In the mid '90s La Follette ran an inn in Downieville, California, which she credited with saving her life following her husband John Travis's death.
-She currently splits her time between Newport Beach and Northern California.
+In the mid-1990s, La Follette ran an inn in Downieville, California, which she credited with saving her life following her husband John Travis's death.
+She latterly split her time between Newport Beach and Northern California.

+La Follette died in Newport Beach on December 23, 2022, at the age of 96.